-Our purpose is Safer People, Safer Places in both our communities and our workplaces.
+Our purpose is Safer People, Safer Places in both Leicester, Leicestershire and Rutland cover an our communities and our workplaces.
+Leicester, Leicestershire and Rutland cover an area of more than 979 square miles.
+It has a

 We must understand who our service users are and what services they need to ensure we can continue to deliver a well-managed service, focused on the end users and to direct our resources efficiently and effectively.